This article was updated with new information on March 19, 2026. It was originally published on September 11, 2024.

-What are Anecdotal Records in Early Childhood Education?
+What is an Anecdotal Record in Early Childhood Education?

 An anecdotal record is a “detailed descriptive narrative recorded after a specific behavior or interaction occurs,” according to the Institute of Education Sciences.